About ExpressRoute Direct

 The functionality in most scenarios is equivalent to circuits that utilize an ExpressRoute service provider to operate.
 To support further granularity and new capabilities offered using ExpressRoute Direct, there are certain key capabilities that exist on ExpressRoute Direct Circuits.

 ExpressRoute Direct supports massive data ingestion scenarios into Azure storage and other big data services.
-ExpressRoute circuits on ExpressRoute Direct now also support 40 Gbps and 100 Gbps circuit SKUs.
-The physical port pairs are 100 Gbps only and can have multiple virtual circuits with bandwidths of 5 Gbps, 10 Gbps, 40 Gbps, 100 Gbps - up to 200 Gbps in any combination.
+ExpressRoute circuits on 100 Gbps ExpressRoute Direct now also support 40 Gbps and 100 Gbps circuit SKUs.
+The physical port pairs are 100 or 10 Gbps only and can have multiple virtual circuits.
+Circuit sizes:

 ExpressRoute Direct supports both QinQ and Dot1Q VLAN tagging.